tkiyohar/Curated-Resume-Gallery/Robotics Systems/README.md

 # Resume-Robotics-Systems-Examples
 Examples of Previous Robotics Systems that I lead the design and construction of demonstrating design and manufacturing abilities

-### IMPORTANT NOTE:
+### READER'S NOTE:
-**Over my career participating in the FIRST robotics program, I've designed and created many more robotics systems than just the ones listed below.
+**Over my career as a roboticist, I've designed and created many more robotics systems than just the ones listed below.
 However, due to a schoolwide Google account wipe, I no longer have access to the media documenting them.
 If you have any questions or would like to know more about my robotics portfolio, please contact me at trentkiyohara@gmail.com**

-Some other systems that I lead the design of:
+#### Some other systems that I lead the design of:
 * ball intake and magazine
 * modular superstructure for subsystem and bumper mounting
 * collapsable, pulley-driven vertical actuator